HackYourFuture/JavaScript1/Week3/MAKEME.md

 - https://www.freecodecamp.com/challenges/make-object-properties-private

 And a custom DOM manipulation challenge :mortar_board:

-1. Make a list of >= 10 books you've read, store it in an array, log the array
+1. Open a new js file and start by declaring in array with in there 10 strings.
+These strings should be of book title's you have read (or made up) and be lowercase without spaces or special characters so that you can use these later as Id's.
+(Example: Harry Potter's - The Chamber of Secrets --> `harry_potter_chamber_secrets`).

-2. Create a basic html file called inxed.html and use it to load the js file, confirm the console.log show the lists
+2. Create a basic html file called inxed.html and use it to load the js file, confirm the console.log show the array.
+(This is for debugging and making sure everything is in order.
+Delete it later when you're done :))

-3. Generate a `ul` with a `li` for each book in the array using a forloop and a function
+3. Make a function (or functions) that generate a `ul` with `li` elements for each book ID in the array using a for loop.

-4. Use a forloop to generate objects for each book, then add at least the following properties to each object: title, language, author.
-Change the function generating the `ul` so that it now generates a section for each object.
+4. Make an object containing information for each book.
+Each item (object) in this object should have the book ID you thought up in point 1 as a key, and it should have at least the following fields: title, language and author.

-5. Fill each section with the details you have for each book using a function.
+5. Now change the function you used to display the book ID's in a list to take the actual information about the book from the object and display that.
 Make sure you choose the right html elements for each piece of info, for instance, a heading for the title.

-6. Download book covers for each book, give each book object a property storing the location of the cover image for that book. write a function that uses a query selector to select each of the previously generated sections and insert a generated `img` element that shows the books cover.
+6. Beautify your html page with css, add sources and alts to each of the images.

-7. Beautify your html page with css, add sources and alts to each of the images.
+7. __Optional (expert)__ Download book covers for each book, construct a new Object which has as keys the bookId's again, and as value the path to the image source (e.g. {"harry_potter_blabla": "./img/harry_potter_blabla.jpg", ...}).
+Now loop over this array (_hint: Object.keys(objectName) gives you an array containing the keys_).
+Then write a function which places an image at the corresponding `li` element.
+Remember that Objects are not ordered, so you cannot guarantee that the first key is the first `li` element. (_Hint: you could give each `li` item an `id` tag by modifying the function you made before_)